lekejo/lekejo/README.md

 - 👋 Hi, I’m @lekejo.
-- 👀 I’m interested in data analytics at the moment.
+- 👀 I’m interested in artificial intelligence and data analytics at the moment.
-- 🌱 I’m currently learning Power BI.
+- 🌱 I’m currently learning AI governance and Power BI.